Public Policy & Advocacy

-VisionServe Alliance serves as the collective voice of the nonprofit sector providing services to people who are blind or visually impaired on policy and legislative issues.
+VisionServe Alliance serves as the collective voice of the nonprofit sector, providing services to people with blindness and vision loss on policy and legislative issues.
 The following are the policy issues that VisionServe Alliance is currently advocating for on behalf of our members and the people they serve:

 - CARES Act

 - Alice Cogswell and Anne Sullivan Macy Act

 - Medicare Demonstration of Coverage for Low Vision Devices Act of 2019 – H.R.4129